 - 1. Produce diagnostic quality radiographs. - 2.
 Apply radiation protection to patients, self, and others. - 3.
 Provide age-appropriate patient care and comfort. - 4.
 Function effectively in a variety of clinical situations. - 5.
-Evaluate radiographic images for appropriate quality. - 6.
-Demonstrate age-specific patient communication skills. - 7.
-Demonstrate effective patient history-taking skills. - 8.
-Understand the need for continuous professional education. - 9.
-Understand the code of ethics of Radiologic Technologists. - 10.
-Practice in a manner reflective of Christian values. - 11.
-Perform Radiologic Technologist functions to meet employer entry-level expectations.
+Evaluate radiographic images for appropriate quality. - Demonstrate effective communication skills in the classroom and clinical settings. - 7.
+Practice professional behaviors and understand the need for continuous professional education.

+- 8. Understand the Code of Ethics for Radiologic Technologists and integrate Christian values with clinical practice. - 9.
+Perform at entry-level expectations. - 10.
+Successfully complete the radiography program and obtain employment.